Skip to main content

 See the specialist

-With the required documents in hand, see the specialist best suited to meet your needs:
+Using the documents described in steps 1 and 2, see the specialist best suited to meet your needs:

-You must see the specialist no later than 1 year after the required documents have been issued to make sure they remain valid.
+You must see the specialist no later than 1 year after the required documents have been issued.

 Coverage conditions